 The engine is your car's heart, but it asks for very little.
 Just treat it to a regular oil change and it will reward you with years of loyal service.

 How regular is regular?
 That depends on your vehicle and the type of driving you do.
-Some light an indicator when the oil needs changing – resolve not to ignore it!
-For others, ask Hall Honda what we recommend, then mark on your calendar, organizer, or planner when you need to get fresh oil.
+Sometimes, a light on your dash will indicate when the oil needs changing—resolve not to ignore it!
+Of course, you could always the ask Hall Honda Virginia Beach service department what we recommend, then mark on your calendar, organizer, or planner when you need to get fresh oil.

 4. Check the lights and tire pressure